RostislavKrotenko/Demo-Playwright/README.md

 ## Parrarel test run

-Install additional package to parrarel run:
+Install additional package for parrarel running:
 `pip install pytest-xdist`

 Then use this command to parrarel run: